david672orford/tech-for-teaching/models/index.md

 ## Creating 3D Models and Animations

-In some cases the most effective way to explain an idea is with a moving or interactive illustration.

-For now this is just some notes.
+Eventually I hope to offer recommendations for creating 3D illustrations for use in instruction.
+Since I have not figured how best to do this myself yet, for now this is just my notes.

-## Software For VRML/X3D
+## Software For Creating VRML/X3D Scenes

 * [Blender](https://www.blender.org) --
 	Can import and export in X3D format